Secrets and Workflow Setup Guide

 - Run build locally:

-- Fix TypeScript errors
+bun run build - Fix TypeScript errors

 - Commit and push fixes